 When sunlight is not quite enough in winter, a good amount of artificial lighting in your home can help to overcome seasonal affective disorder (SAD).
 Bright white LED lights that imitate bright daylight are thought to be the most effective lights to brighten your home.

-Typically, light therapy is meant to compensate for the lack of exposure to sunlight that is thought to affect brain chemicals linked to mood and sleep, easing major depressive disorder with seasonal patterns like SAD.
+Typically, light therapy is meant to compensate for the lack of exposure to sunlight and is thought to affect brain chemicals linked to mood and sleep, easing major depressive disorder with seasonal patterns like SAD.

 During light therapy, you have to sit or work near a device called a light therapy box.
-This box offers bright light that mimics natural sun light.
+This box offers bright light that mimics natural sunlight.
 Light therapy is also known as bright light therapy or phototherapy.

 The best way to overcome winter blues is to enjoy the winter season.
-In winters, our body and mind become sluggish and struggle to remain energized due to the change in weather.
+In winter, our body and mind become sluggish and struggle to remain energized due to the change in weather.
 These winter blues can be gradual at first and slowly progress over time.